sgaunet/gitlab-issue-report/README.md

 # gitlab-issue-report

-Tool to report issues of a gitlab project/group.
+Tool to report issues of a gitlab project/group with multiple output formats (plain text, table, markdown).

 # Install